helloitsurdvq/ISD.ICT.20232.17/README.md

 ## Project organization

 - `aims`: official AIMS project source code.
+- `documents`: requirement analysis, architectural and detailed design, unit test documents for the project
 - `README.md`: weekly report file, individuals are required to update their tasks and how their do it into this file

 ### Setup